kevinmac88/Block-40-Workshop---Jukebox/README.md

 2. Write `db/schema.sql` to create tables according to the schema above.
    - If either a playlist or a track is deleted, the deletion should cascade to all related playlists_tracks records.
+   - Each track can only be in a playlist once.
+(Use a unique constraint!)
 3. Complete `seed.js` and necessary queries to seed the database with at least 20 tracks and 10 playlists.
 Create at least 15 playlists_tracks so that some of the seeded tracks belong to some of the seeded playlists.